ehharding/science-center/CONTRIBUTING.md

 1. Click the fork button in the top right to clone the [Science Center Repository](https://github.com/ehharding/science-center/fork)

-2. Clone your fork using SSH, HTTPS, or GitHub CLI.
+2. Clone your fork using SSH, HTTPS, or the GitHub CLI.

    ```bash
    git clone git@github.com:<YOUR_GITHUB_USERNAME>/science-center.git # SSH